Fantaso/todo-app-django-rest-api/README.md

 docker-compose build
 ```

-3. Initialize database and create the database mapping used for persistance in the ToDo app. _Docker-Compose was configured so the data created inside the container from the database service will be store in a docker volume.
-If you want the database data to be store in your repository's name,please go to the `docker-compose.yml` file and in the "Volume" section of the `db` service  choose one or the other._
+3. Initialize database and create the database mapping used for persistance in the ToDo app. _Docker-Compose was configured so the data created inside the container from the database service will be store in your repository's root dir.
+If you want the database data to be store in a docker volume, please go to the `docker-compose.yml` file and in the "Volume" section of the `db` service  choose one or the other._
 ```sh
 docker-compose run --rm api python manage.py makemigrations
 ```